suzaku-io/diode/doc/UsageWithReact.md

 def render = <.div(sc(p => smartComponent(p)), dc)
 ```

-The `ModelProxy` provides a `dispatch` function that wraps the dispatch call in a React `Callback`, making it easy to integrate with event
+The `ModelProxy` provides a `dispatchCB` method that wraps the dispatch call in a React `Callback`, making it easy to integrate with event
-handlers etc. It also provides `wrap` and `connect`, allowing your component to connect sub-components to the Diode circuit.
+handlers etc. If you want to dispatch immediately, you can use `dispatchNow` instead.
+It also provides `wrap` and `connect` methods, allowing your component to
+connect sub-components to the Diode circuit.

-Note that connect is being called once for the lifecycle of this component.
-Having a single reference to this component during your components
+Note that `connect` is being called once for the lifecycle of this component.
+Having a single reference to this component during your components lifecycle
-lifecycle ensures that React will update your component rather than unmounting and remounting it.
-This applies to calling connect in
+ensures that React will update your component rather than unmounting and remounting it.
+This applies to calling `connect` in other contexts too.
+Try to connect
-other contexts too.
-Try to create and store your component once and reuse it.
+and store your component once and reuse it.

 ```scala
 case class State(component: ReactConnectProxy[Pot[String])